codydehaan/Cody-deHaan-Capstone/README.md

     # Draws "Miles to home: XX" at x = 20 y = 20
     screen.blit(miles_text, (20, 20))
     ```

+### 24-25: Game Over & Exit

 **In the last two sections(24&25), the final part of the game loop checks whether the game is over and displays a win or loss message accordingly.
 All audio is then shut off.
 Players are prompted to press "R" to restart.
 Once the player quits the game, all Pygame modules are shut down and the script exits cleanly.**

-### 24. Show Game Over
+24. Show Game Over

     ```sh
     if GAME_OVER:  # If game_over is True